Cusco Historic Center

 The Cusco Cathedral, built atop an Inca palace, is an excellent example of this fusion.
 The exterior showcases Spanish Baroque elements, while the foundation features Inca stonework.
 The interior is adorned with religious art, including the famous Last Supper painting with a guinea pig.

-The Inti Raymi festival, held every year in Cusco, celebrates the Inca’s sun god.
+The Inti Raymi festival held every year in Cuzco, celebrates the Inca’s sun god.
 This vibrant event is a perfect opportunity to witness the city’s architectural beauty.
 Traditional dances and colorful processions take place against the backdrop of ancient and colonial structures.

 Finally, the San Blas neighborhood, known as the artists’ quarter, is another must-visit area.
 Its narrow streets are lined with galleries, cafes, and workshops.
 Here, you’ll find charming colonial houses with blue doors and intricate wooden balconies, adding to the city’s architectural charm.

-Maybe you’d like to read: Historic Sanctuary of Machu Picchu
+Maybe you’d like to read: Best Restaurants in Cusco

-The Cusco historic center offers an array of top attractions and hidden gems for visitors to explore.
+The Cuzco historic center offers an array of top attractions and hidden gems for visitors to explore.
 Each site provides a glimpse into the city’s rich history and unique architectural fusion.

 One must-visit highlight is the Twelve Angled Stone, an iconic symbol of Inca craftsmanship.
 Located on Hatun Rumiyoc Street, this perfectly fitted stone showcases the precision and ingenuity of Inca masonry.